Parkland jury to follow killer’s path through high school crime scene

 Prosecutors say the visit will help the jury understand the horror of that day as they consider the death penalty.

 The crime scene is the 1200 building of the Stoneman Douglas campus, commonly called the freshman building.
-Cruz has confessed to walking into the building shortly before dismissal on Valentine’s Day 2018, assembling a AR-15 style rifle, and opening fire.
+Cruz has confessed to walking into the building shortly before dismissal on Valentine’s Day 2018, assembling an AR-15-style rifle, and opening fire.

 Jurors were told the trip to the crime scene would be to “assist you analyzing evidence,” and Judge Elizabeth Scherer instructed them not to touch anything or point anything out to another juror.
 They will not be escorted through the building, but have received guidance on which areas they can observe.
 Jurors will be offered shoe coverings, and their phones — which have camera capability — will be held by the Broward Sheriff’s Office during the trip.